 One question we couldn’t answer, as our usual micrometer was in a locked-down office, was whether the spindle is unusually narrow; many LPs were a little loose around it.

 The StudioDeck’s qualities are a testament to both the track record of Mo-Fi in pursuing the highest levels of vinyl software, and those engineers it has enlisted to create this expanding range of hardware.
-How must the higher-level Mo-Fi deck and cartridges perform, we wonder, and how would this one sound through the Mo-Fi phono stages designed by revered bearded British audio legend Tim De Paravicini?
+How must the higher-level Mo-Fi deck and cartridges perform, we wonder, and how would this one sound through the Mo-Fi phono stages designed by revered bearded and late lamented British audio legend Tim De Paravicini?

-Our earbuds have been thoroughly moistened by this first taste.
+Our ears have been thoroughly moistened by this first taste.
 This turntable is pretty enough to be spot-lit for display, while itself spotlighting all the music placed on its platter, a tight tracker of the information in the groove, unusually open in its top-end delivery, with bass that is terrific and taut in its support.